Volunteering in education: what is it and how to get started?

 It requires, above all, empathy, commitment, and the willingness to share.

-It's about building a bridge between the knowledge you have and the potential of someone who, because of social and economic barriers, has not yet had access to it.
+It's about creating a bridge between the knowledge you have and the potential of someone who, because of social and economic barriers, has not yet had access to it.

 In Brazil, less than 5% of the population speaks a second language fluently.